brascene/Last.fm-Client/README.md

 React Native mobile client for Last.fm

+Run the app with: (make sure you have installe Expo client on your device)
+1. yarn
+2. expo init
+3. scan the qr code with your device

 Screens:
 ### 1. Country list
 Pick your country to see its top tracks.
 Use search bar for direct search or scroll down the list.